 Ever since that Christmas Epiphany Scott and I have been celebrating Date Night twice a month.

-And it’s been wonderful, because the dates really became more about reconnecting and falling in love again, than the actual movie or meal.
+And it’s been wonderful, because the dates really became more about reconnecting and falling in love again, than the actual movie or meal or the trip.

 All we really have is time to share.
 Stuff never really makes you happy, but relationships and memories do.